 Collaborators (Previous Work)

-Alice Bishop (director), Mark Samual Bonanno, Tim Bright (sound designer), Chris Broadstock, Hayden Burke, H. Clare Callow, Natalie Carr, Sarah Chapman, Iliana Contos, Christina Costigan, Maria Coviello, Paul David-Goddard, Uschi Felix, Brad Flynn (fight choreographer), Mike Frencham, Marnie Gibson, Emily Goddard, Steve Gome, Natalie Grant (sound designer), Kelsey Henderson (designer), Justin Hosking, David Kambouris, Stelios Karagiannis (lighting designer), Jude Katsianis, Troy Larkin, Tania Lentini, Noel Maloney (writer), Samuel McDonald, Elizabeth McColl, Matthew Molony, Natasha Moszenin (composer), Peter Mumford (designer), Gabriel Partington, Stephania Pountney, Bronwyn Pringle (lighting designer), Zachary Ruane, Samuel Russo, Antony Talia, Andy Turner (lighting design), Amaya Vecellio (costume designer), Mark Wilson
+Alice Bishop (director), Mark Samual Bonanno, Tim Bright (sound designer), Chris Broadstock, Hayden Burke, H. Clare Callow, Natalie Carr, Sarah Chapman, Iliana Contos, Christina Costigan, Maria Coviello, Paul David-Goddard, Uschi Felix, Brad Flynn (fight choreographer), Mike Frencham, Marnie Gibson, Emily Goddard, Steve Gome, Natalie Grant (sound designer), Kelsey Henderson (designer), Justin Hosking, Eleanor Howlett, Stelios Karagiannis (lighting designer), Jude Katsianis, Troy Larkin, Tania Lentini, Noel Maloney (writer), Samuel McDonald, Elizabeth McColl, Matthew Molony, Natasha Moszenin (composer), Peter Mumford (designer), Gabriel Partington, Stephania Pountney, Bronwyn Pringle (lighting designer), Zachary Ruane, Samuel Russo, Peter Stratford, Antony Talia, Andy Turner (lighting design), Amaya Vecellio (costume designer), Mark Wilson